-Downloading Data
+Data Downloading

-Once a list of weather station has been generated in WHAT, either by an automatic search with the interface or by opening a custom weather station list, data can be downloaded from the online CDCD by selecting the desired station in the drop-down menu list and clicking on the button Get Data.
-For each year between the values specified in the Download Data year range, WHAT will automatically download the weather data from the CDCD and save the results as a CSV file in the Raw folder (see section 2.4 for each year individually).
+Once a list of weather stations has been generated in WHAT, either by an automatic search with the interface or manually, data can be downloaded from the online CDCD by selecting the desired station in the drop-down menu list and clicking on the Get Data button.
+WHAT will automatically download daily weather data from the CDCD for each year specified by the user in the Download Data year range and save the results as a CSV file in the Raw binder? (see section 2.4).